Natalie Portman’s Bare Baby Bump Is The Star Of A Music Video

 The Oscar winner wasn’t able to attend the Academy Awards ceremony earlier this year due to her pregnancy.
 Speaking To E!
 News, the actress enthused, “I feel so lucky to be honored among my fellow nominees and wish them the most beautiful of weekends.”

-Her second pregnancy has been jam-packed with press tours and award seasons for her film, “Jackie”.
-Standing only at 5 Feet and 3 Inches, Portman admitted that her pregnancy had people wondering when she is exactly due to give birth.
+Her second pregnancy has been jam-packed with press tours and award seasons for her film, Jackie.
+Standing only at 5-foot-3 inches, Portman admitted that her pregnancy had people wondering when she is exactly due to give birth.

 The petite star told Jimmy Fallon, “It’s weird because I’m a small person in general, so you show a lot faster and a lot more when you’re small.
 Everyone thinks I’m about to pop and about to give birth any minute, and I have months to go… I went to the store the other day to buy water and the guy at the checkout counter was like, ‘Almost, huh?’
 I was like, ‘No!
 Not at all!'”